nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 #### `&&` instead of if or `?`

 Below two code examples are equivalent.
-You can use `&&` on the place of `if` or `?` statement.
+You can use `&&` in the place of `if` or `?` statement.

-- `&&` looks for first `falsey` value so `alert` will only execute if the fist expression is a truthy statement.
+- `&&` looks for first `falsy` value.
+So, `alert` will only execute if the first expression is a truthy statement.

 ```js
 let age = 21;